We5ter/Flerken/README.md

 <b>However, the number of suitable defenses remains to be few.</b> For Linux command line obfuscation,we can barely find any detection tools.
 Concerning defenses against Windows command obfuscation, existing schemes turn out to either lack of toolization, or only partially resolve the entire problem, sometimes even inaccurately.

 To better facilitate obfuscation detection, <b>we have proposed Flerken, a toolized platform that can be used to detect both Windows (CMD and Powershell) and Linux (Bash) commands</b>.
 The name of Flerken is inspired by a cat-like yet extremely powerful creature from Marvel world.
 Flerken is build on the basis of carefully collection of black/white samples, and can be divided into two sub-schemes, namely Kindle (Windows obfuscation detector) and Octopus (Linux obfuscation detector).
-To help optimize Flerken's classification performance, we adopt techniques such as machine learning, bi-directional feature filter ring, script sandboxing.
+To help optimize Flerken's classification performance, we adopt techniques such as machine learning, bi-directional feature filter ring, and script sandboxing.

 ## Documentation